Ludonope/TequilAPI/index.md

 }
 ```

-Note that the `SlotRegister` does not allow to access to the stored elements.
+Note that the `SlotRegister` does not allow to access the stored elements.
 To access thoses, we use a `SlotList` (which is a `SlotRegister`).
 This one allow direct access to the storage.

 ```cpp